 Types of performance metrics

-Impressions count how often your products were shown on Google (excluding Google rich results and image search).
-We only count impressions where customers had the option to visit your website.
+Impressions count how often your products were shown on Google.
+We only count impressions where customers had the option to visit your product detail pages.

 If your products show zero impressions, you should verify that the products are approved and wait a few days for impressions to show up.
 Impressions may also not show if they’re below a minimum threshold.

-The CTR shows how often clicks on your products on Google (excluding Google rich results and image search) led to visits to your website.
+The CTR shows how often clicks on your products on Google led to visits to your product detail pages.

 - CTR is the number of clicks that your product listing receives divided by the number of times it’s shown: clicks ÷ impressions = CTR.